MattPicDev/mtg-collection-builder/README.md

 - **Bidirectional format support** with round-trip compatibility for both import and export formats
 - **Advanced import features** with Server-Sent Events for real-time progress updates

 The entire development process took place through natural language conversation, with the AI writing all code, creating templates, setting up the development environment, managing git commits, and implementing performance optimizations.
-No manual coding was required - everything was generated from the prompts above, including advanced features like client-side sorting, comprehensive testing, development workflow improvements, and real-time pricing integration.
+No manual coding was required - everything was generated from the prompts above, including advanced features like client-side sorting, comprehensive testing, development workflow improvements, real-time pricing integration, and robust offline functionality with intelligent caching systems.

 ## Support